Actis: A Strictly Local Union-Find Decoder

-\Cref{fig:almost_local_syncing} shows a \verb|syncing| example.
-In \verb|syncing| the activity of each cluster is propagated from root to all its other nodes via a flood: each node looks at its accessibles; if it sees an active node, it becomes active, if not already.
+In \verb|syncing| the activity of each cluster is propagated from root to all its other nodes via a flood: each node looks at its access; if it sees an active node, it becomes active, if not already.
 At the end of this stage, a node is in an active cluster iff it is active.

 In Helios' messaging system, messages contain the \verb|ID| of the destination node.
 The memory needed to store this scales logarithmically in $d$.
 A new message is emitted whenever a defect changes its \verb|CID| which leads to $\mathcal O(N^2)$ messages throughout syndrome validation in the worst case.
 Messages must be kept separate so buffers are needed but these can stall if full.
-Anyon annihilation improves upon this system as \verb|anyon| is a single bit regardless of $d$.
-Throughout syndrome validation, the number of anyons never exceeds the number of defects in the graph $G$ and only ever decreases, so is $\mathcal O(N)$ in the worst case.
+Anyon annihilation improves upon this system as \verb|anyon| is one bit regardless of $d$.
+Throughout syndrome validation, the anyon count never exceeds the defect count in $G$ and only ever decreases, so is $\mathcal O(N)$ in the worst case.
 There is no need for buffers (as anyons need not be kept separate) nor additional links between non-neighbouring nodes.